-I also wanted to add a “badge” to the shirt.
-Something like a boy scout badge but for UFO spotting.
-I had so much fun with this and being able to create it was one of my favorite things about working with the design space.
-I could combine images like a UFO, pine trees, blue circles and a yellow triangle using layering to create a fun badge with the text“I want to go”.
-I used printable fabric to give more of a badge feel, cut them on the Cricut and then ironed them onto the t-shirts sleeves.
-If you want to make your own badges, see how I created them here (coming tomorrow).
+Next, I wanted to add“badges” to the shirts.
+Something like boy scout badges, but for UFO spotting.
+These were so much fun to create.
+I combined images like a UFO, pine trees, blue circles, and a yellow triangle to create a fun badge with the text“I want to go”.
+I used printable fabric to give more of a badge feel, and then ironed them onto the sleeves of the t-shirt.
+If you want to make your own badges, get the details of how I created them HERE.

-Then I focused on the party backdrop and dessert table.
-I kept this inside as I envisioned something clinical but with an old school road stop diner feel, full of alien and UFO “memorabilia”.

-So, I chose to set up in my kitchen.
+Then, I focused on the party backdrop for the indoor portion of the party.
+I envisioned something clinical but with an old-school road stop diner feel, full of alien and UFO “memorabilia”.
+That’s why I chose to set it up in my kitchen.

 I used peg board as the backdrop.
-Next, I added small yellow café lights, newspaper clippings, fun decals like my fabric badge and then added a holographic “UFO Hunters” & alien symbol banner I created with the Cricut.
+Next, I added small yellow café lights, newspaper clippings, fun decals like my fabric badge, and a holographic “UFO Hunters”and alien symbol banner I created with the Cricut.

 The Party Table

 Favors always make me happy!
 I love coming up with something fun and in-theme.
-For this party I couldn’t go past fidget spinners.
-Hmmm a somewhat selfish move I have to say as they do keep kids entertained for hours, I couldn’t resist letting them use these during the sleepover, tee hee!
+For this party, I couldn’t go past fidget spinners….a somewhat selfish move I have to admit, as they do keep kids entertained for hours.
+I couldn’t resist letting them use these during the sleepover, tee hee!
 These were also personalized with the same foil symbols as I used on the straw flags.